OKNoah/final-orm/modules/ui-js/readme.md

   	var tabs = this.require('tabs')
   	tabs // tabs component instance

-  	// If we no need throw errors, we must add '?' symbol to the end var form = this.require('form?') form // or form component or null
+  	// If we no need throw errors,
+  	// we must add '?' symbol at the end. var form = this.require('form?')
+  	form // or form component or null
   }